Ben Chambers is the man that's put a smile back on Alison's face in The A Word.

 For example, Ben is absolutely smitten with Alison and owns his own gardening business in Manchester.

-He also seems to adore to Joe (Max Vento) – but how will Paul (Lee Ingleby) feel about a stepfather coming into the picture?
+He also seems to adore to Joe (Max Vento) – but Paul (Lee Ingleby) doesn't seem overly keen on a stepfather entering the picture.

-Following their split, Alison has been blaming herself for breaking up the family.
+Following her split from Paul, Alison has been blaming herself for breaking up the family.

 "I've spent the last ten years fighting my son's corner and I don't regret that," she tells her dad Maurice.
 "I know the fight in me is hard to be around.